 You will have one initial session and can be referred for more if you feel you need it, at any stage of treatment.
-Counselling either happens over Skype from the privacy of your home, or face to face in our clinic –wherever is best for you.
+Counselling either happens over Zoom from the privacy of your home, or face to face in our clinic –wherever is best for you.
 Partners are included too.

 When does counselling happen?

 Counselling happens before any treatment takes place, so you can give your informed consent to using a donor.
 It’s a positive and great opportunity to talk through your situation, how you feel about using a donor and get impartial advice and support for donor-conceived family matters, now and in the future.